List of birds of Illinois

 This list of birds of Illinois includes species documented in the U.S. state of Illinois and accepted by the Illinois Ornithological Records Committee (IORC).
-As of August 2022, there are 453 species and two species pairs included in the official list.
-Of them, 91 are classed as accidental, 38 are classed as casual, nine have been introduced to North America, three are extinct.
+As of March 2024, there are 455 species and two species pairs included in the official list.
+Of them, 92 are classed as accidental, 38 are classed as casual, nine have been introduced to North America, three are extinct.
 The native populations of five species have been extirpated though some of them have been reintroduced.
+An additional accidental species has been added from another source.

 Only birds that are considered to have established, self-sustaining, wild populations in Illinois are included on this list.
 This means that birds that are considered probable escapees, although they may have been sighted flying free in Illinois, are not included.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following codes are used to designate some species: